xinygu-pavo/WildMoire/README.md

 ## Open-Source Release

-The dataset, training configurations, and source code will be publicly released.
+The dataset and source code will be publicly released.
 Please watch this repository for updates.

 ## Links